 University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a $6,000 stipend to students to design and teach upper-division courses in their field of research.
 Enrollment is limited to 20 undergraduate students.
 Instructorships are awarded to exceptional doctoral candidates who have made substantial progress toward their degree.
 Five instructorships will be awarded.
-The 2014 application deadline has passed.
-Please check back in fall 2014 for information about the next application cycle.
+The next application cycle will open on December 3, 2014, and the application deadline is February 5, 2015.

 View recent winners and their course titles to get a better sense of the courses that get approved.

 1. Students from any doctoral program at GSAS may apply.

 2. Applicants must have completed at least one semester of teaching (as a teaching fellow).